reduct/component/README.md

 The package depends on the `Relfect` API.
 We recommend you to import the `babel-polyfill` package as a best practice to cover unwanted cross-browser problems.

 ## Example (Decorators)
+*Note:
-*Note: If you are using babel, install at least the `transform-decorators-legacy` and `transform-class-properties` plugins.*
+If you are using babel, install at least the `transform-decorators-legacy` plugin if you want to use the decorator syntax.
+If you want to use the ES6 Class, we recommend you to install the `transform-class-properties` plugin.*

 ```js
 import {component} from '@reduct/component';